 If you’re pregnant or planning to become pregnant, talk with your doctor or pharmacist.
 They may recommend a different treatment option for your overactive bladder.

-It’s not known if Gemtesa is safe to take during pregnancy.
+It’s not known whether Gemtesa is safe to take during pregnancy.
 If you’re sexually active and you or your partner can become pregnant, talk with your doctor about your birth control needs while you’re taking Gemtesa.

 For more information about taking Gemtesa during pregnancy, see the “Gemtesa and pregnancy” section above.